CodeByDanish/mono-repo-1.0/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

-# Angular Multi-Application Project
+# Mono Repository

-This repository contains multiple Angular applications, Components and a shared library for cross-application communication.
+This repository serves as a mono repository housing multiple applications (A, B, C, D, E) and various components associated with each application and a shared library for cross-application communication.

 # Shared Library Service